keyboard_arrow_up

 Slot Antenna

-A radiating element that is created by a slot in the conducting surface or in a waveguide’s wall.
+A radiating element created by a slot in a conducting surface or the wall of a waveguide.

 Vacuum Deposition